pxndx18/prueba/README.md

 ## 📝 Recommendations

 - ✅ Use `screen` for consistent and accessible queries.
-- ✅ If your component requires dark mode, specify it explicitly:
+- ✅ If your component depends on dark mode, specify it explicitly:

   ```tsx
   renderWithTheme(<MyComponent />, { mode: 'dark' });